UnifyID/pushauth-sample-server/README.md

 > exit
 ```

-Note that the username should match the username you enter in the corresponding app.
+Note that the username should match the username you enter in the corresponding mobile app.

 Next, run `rails credentials:edit` and enter your UnifyID PushAuth API key in the following format:

 ```
 unifyid:
-  server_api_key: YourKeyGoesHere
+  server_api_key: <your_key_goes_here>
 ```

 Finally, fire up the dev server!